achiocca1/CPOpt-v1.0/README.md

 ---

-# FS and SWT Analysis for Tensile Loading Specimen
+# FS and SWT Analysis

 This repository contains a MATLAB-based analysis tool that computes critical plane factors using the Fatemi-Socie (FS) and Smith-Watson-Topper (SWT) criteria.
 It is designed to analyze simulation data extracted from ANSYS for a specimen subjected to tensile loading.